Which place is cheaper, Dallas or Baltimore?

 In the autumn, Baltimore is cooler than Dallas.
-Typically, the autumn temperatures in Baltimore in October are around 57°F (14°C), and Dallas is about 69°F (21°C).
+Typically, the autumn temperatures in Baltimore in October average around 57°F (14°C), and Dallas averages at about 69°F (21°C).

 The sun comes out a lot this time of the year in Dallas.
 In the autumn, Baltimore often gets less sunshine than Dallas.
 Baltimore gets 196 hours of sunny skies this time of year, while Dallas receives 222 hours of full sun.